 Neurons communicate with each other using two types of synapses, namely, electrical and chemical synapses.
-Chemical synapses play a major role in both communication and learning in the central nervous system (\ref{fig_1} (c)).
-Generation of action potential in a presynaptic neuron causes an influx of calcium ions followed by docking of synaptic vesicles at the cell membrane and release neurotransmitters into the synaptic cleft.
-We would like to mention two neurotransmitters, namely, glutamate and $\gamma$-aminobutyric acid (GABA), which exert excitatory and inhibitory effect on the postsynaptic membrane potential, respectively.
-The released neurotransmitters are received at the postsynaptic plasma membrane by AMPA and NMDA receptors/ions channels, events that trigger ion flux into the postsynaptic neuron that depolarizes the cell \cite{krnjevic1974chemical}.
-Importantly, these channels remain closed, holding the membrane in an insulating state, until NTs bind to their receptors, at which point the conductance of postsynaptic membrane increases exponentially.
-Other additional factors influencing neural dynamics included relative timing of pre- and postsynaptic neuron activity, which can result in long-term strengthening or, weakening of synaptic connections known as LTP (long-term potentiation) and LTD (long-term depression), respectively.
-One such example is famous Hebbian learning rule popularly phrased as "neurons that fire together, wire together" \cite{Hebb1949TheTheory}.
+Chemical synapses play a major role in both communication and learning in the central nervous system (Figure \ref{fig_1}(c)).
+Generation of action potential in a pre-synaptic neuron causes an influx of calcium ions followed by docking of synaptic vesicles at the cell membrane and releases neurotransmitters into the synaptic cleft.
+We would like to mention two neurotransmitters, namely, glutamate and $\gamma$-aminobutyric acid (GABA), which exert excitatory and inhibitory effect on the post-synaptic membrane potential, respectively.
+The released neurotransmitters are received at the post-synaptic plasma membrane by AMPA and NMDA receptors/ions channels, events that trigger ion flux into the post-synaptic neuron that depolarizes the cell \cite{krnjevic1974chemical}.
+Importantly, these channels remain closed, holding the membrane in an insulating state, until NTs bind to their receptors, at which point the conductance of the post-synaptic membrane increases exponentially.
+Other additional factors influencing neural dynamics included relative timing of pre- and post-synaptic neuron activity, which can result in long-term strengthening or, weakening of synaptic connections known as LTP (long-term potentiation) and LTD (long-term depression), respectively.
+One such example is famous Hebbian learning rule popularly phrased as ``neurons that fire together, wire together" \cite{Hebb1949TheTheory}.
 Finally, electrical synapse also joins neurons via gap junction ion channels enabling fast, threshold-independent, and bidirectional ion transport and this synaptic strength can be modulated significantly via activity-dependent plasticity with a significant impact on the synchronization in mammalian neural networks \cite{haas2011activity} \cite{haas2016activity}.